piotrmurach/finite_machine/README.md

 ## 7 Tips

-Creating standalone **FiniteMachine** brings few benefits, one of them being easier testing.
+Creating a standalone **FiniteMachine** brings few benefits, one of them being easier testing.
 This is especially true if the state machine is extremely complex itself.

 ## Contributing